Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: Preliminaries

 In general, all else being equal, it is more desirable for an $l$-separating parity-check matrix to have fewer rows.
-However, even for a small parity-check matrix $H$, it can be a daunting task to check whether all possible $H(S)$ are valid parity-check matrices for $\mathcal{C}_{\overline{S}}$.
+However, even for a small parity-check matrix $H$, it can be a daunting task to check for all possible $S$ with $\vert S\vert \leq l$ whether $H(S)$ is a valid parity-check matrix for $\mathcal{C}_{\overline{S}}$.
 The following proposition makes it easier to verify that a given parity-check matrix is $l$-separating. \begin{proposition}[\cite{Abdel-Ghaffar:2013}] Let $\mathcal{C}$ be an $[n,k,d]_q$ linear code.
 Then, for any $l \leq \min\{d,n-k\}-1$, a parity-check matrix for $\mathcal{C}$ is $l$-separating if and only if it is $S$-separating for any $S \subset \{0,1,\dots,n-1\}$ of cardinality $l$. \end{proposition}

 The above proposition says that for virtually all cases, we only need to check the $\binom{n}{l}$ patterns of exactly $l$ erasures rather than all possible patterns of up to $l$ erasures.
 The only exceptional case is $(d-1)$-separation of an $[n,k,d]_q$ linear code with $d = n-k+1$, that is, $(d-1)$-separation of a \textit{maximum distance separable} (\textit{MDS}) code.
 In this unique exceptional case, the situation is even simpler. \begin{proposition}[\cite{Abdel-Ghaffar:2013}] Any parity-check matrix for any $[n,k,n-k+1]_q$ linear code is $S$-separating for any $S \subset \{0, 1, \dots, n-1\}$ with $\vert S\vert = n-k$. \end{proposition}